-• We recognise that a child who is abused or witness's violence may feel helpless and humiliated and could experience barriers to making a disclosure.
+We recognise that a child who is abused or witness's abuse may feel helpless and humiliated and could experience barriers to making a disclosure.
 We understand that the behaviour of a child in these circumstances may range from that which is perceived to be normal to that which is aggressive or withdrawn, as well as exhibiting signs of mental health problems.
 We understand the impact on a child's mental health, behaviour and education from familial and/or contextual abuse.
-Sidmouth College may not only provide stability in the lives of children who have been abused or who are at risk of harm, but it plays a significant part in the prevention of harm to our children.
+Sidmouth College may not only provide stability in the lives of children who have been abused or who are at risk of harm, but it plays a significant part in the prevention of harm to our children through the early identification of risk of harm.

-4.4 Our College will support all children by:
+4.4 Our school will support all children by:

-- Encouraging self-esteem and self-assertiveness, through the curriculum as well as our relationships, whilst not condoning aggression or bullying (incl. cyber bullying), - Promoting a caring, safe and positive environment within the College and providing children with good lines of communication with trusted adults, supportive friends and an ethos of protection. - Responding sympathetically to any requests for time out to deal with distress and anxiety. - Offering details of helplines, counselling or other avenues of external support. - Liaising and working together with all other settings, support services and those agencies involved in the safeguarding of children. - Notifying children's social care as soon as there is a significant concern. - Ensuring appropriate information is shared confidentially at key transition points in a child's journey to ensure continues support (incl.
-College medical records). - Ensuring that children are taught to understand and manage risk through our Personal, Social, Health and Economic (PSHE) Education and Relationship and Sex Education (RSE) and through all aspects of College life, including online safety. - Accessing and utilising the necessary resources, guidance and toolkits to support the identification of children requiring mental health support, support services and assessments. - Reassuring victims that they are being taken seriously and that they will be supported and kept safe.
+- Encouraging self-esteem and self-assertiveness, through the curriculum as well as our relationships, whilst not condoning aggression or any form of bullying (incl. cyber bullying), - Promoting a caring, safe and positive environment within the school and providing children with good lines of communication with trusted adults, supportive friends and an ethos of protection. - Responding sympathetically to any requests for time out to deal with distress and anxiety. - Offering details of helplines, counselling or other avenues of external support. - Liaising and working together with all other settings, support services and those agencies involved in the safeguarding of children in line with the Working Together to Safeguard Children guidance. - Notifying children's social care as soon as there is a significant concern. - Ensuring appropriate information is shared confidentially at key transition points in a child's journey to ensure continued support (incl. school medical records). - Ensuring children are taught to understand and manage risk through our Personal, Social, Health and Economic (PSHE) Education and Relationship and Sex Education (RSE) and through all aspects of school life, including online safety. - Accessing and utilising the necessary resources, guidance and toolkits to support the identification of children requiring mental health support, support services and assessments. - Reassuring victims that they are being taken seriously and that they will be supported and kept safe.

-4.5 The College community will protect children by:
+4.5 The school community will protect children by:

-- Working to establish and maintain an ethos where children feel secure, are encouraged to talk and are always listened to. - Ensuring all children know there are adults in the College whom they can approach if they are worried or in difficulty. - Including regular consultation with children, parents and staff to gather their voice. - Including safeguarding across the curriculum to equip children with the skills they need to stay safe from harm and to know to whom they should turn for help; in particular this will include anti-bullying work, information about child on child abuse (sexual harassment, sexual violence, harmful sexual behaviour, consent), online-safety, road safety, pedestrian and cycle training; - Provide focussed activities to prepare specific year groups for transition to new settings and/or key stages e.g. more personal safety/independent travel/orientation and identification of key adults. - Ensuring all staff, pupils and parents are aware of College guidance for their use of mobile technology and the safeguarding issues around the use of mobile technologies, including the use of social media and their associated risks have been shared.
+- Working to establish and maintain an ethos where children feel secure, are encouraged to talk and are always listened to. - Ensuring all children know there are adults in the school whom they can approach if they are worried or in difficulty. - Regular opportunities for consultation with children, parents and staff to gather their voice. - Including safeguarding in all aspects of the curriculum to equip children with the skills they need to stay safe from harm and to know to whom they should turn for help; in particular this will include positive relationships, anti-bullying work, information about child on child abuse (sexual harassment, sexual violence, harmful sexual behaviour, consent), online-safety, road safety, pedestrian and cycle training; - Provide focussed activities to prepare specific year groups for transition to new settings and/or key stages e.g. more personal safety/independent travel/orientation and identification of key adults. - Ensuring all staff, pupils and parents are aware of school guidance for their use of mobile technology and the safeguarding issues around the use of mobile technologies, including the use of social media and online platforms and their associated risks.

-5.0 Safe College, Safe Staff
+5.0 Safe School, Safe Staff